ahsan598/devops-tools-cheatsheets/README.md

 # 🧬 Git Cheatsheet

 ### 📖 What is Git?
-**Git is a distributed version control system used to track changes in source code during software development.
-It allows teams to collaborate, manage code history, switch between features using branches, and safely deploy changes.**
+Git is a distributed version control system used to track changes in source code during software development.
+It allows teams to collaborate, manage code history, switch between features using branches, and safely deploy changes.

-### Git is the backbone of platforms like GitHub, GitLab, Bitbucket, and widely used in DevOps, CI/CD, and cloud automation workflows.
+Git is the backbone of platforms like **GitHub, GitLab, Bitbucket**, and widely used in DevOps, CI/CD, and cloud automation workflows.

 ### 💡 🛠️ How to Install Git